MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/file-share-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "File share connector configuration in the M365 Admin portal."
+description: "Set up the file share connector for Microsoft Search."
 ---

-# Configure a File share connector in Microsoft 365
+# File share connector for Microsoft Search

 With the File share connector for Microsoft Search, users in your organization can search on-premises file shares.
 The search results from these shares merge with the results from SharePoint and Microsoft OneDrive for Business.